 This one is easy – the rules are…there are no rules!
 Toss in those items your students need and use on any classroom game or activity.
 Here are a few of my items and how they are used:

 - Decks of Playing Cards – just regular playing cards I bought at Walmart.
-These would be great to ask for donations at the beginning of the year or during the holidays, too.
+It would be great to ask for donations at the beginning of the year or during the holidays, too.
 My students use them to play Multiplication Facts War.
 I keep several in my basket for when students are finished with their math assignments so I want lots of kids to be able to play.

 - Game Tokens – simple plastic tokens in a variety of colors for use with activities using a game board.
 I have been known to use cap erasers for tokens, too.
 These come in handy when my students are playing our Westward Expansion or Civil War games that I created as part of my units of study for those topics.

 - Dice – how could any classroom game basket be complete without a set of dice?
 Please, please, please make sure you get the foam version!
-Otherwise be prepared to invest in a set of earplugs when a dozen or so dice go rolling along the desks at the same time.
+Otherwise, be prepared to invest in a set of earplugs when a dozen or so dice go rolling on the desks at the same time.
 I never would have thought they would make so much noise, but…they do.
 We use dice with my weekly Sentences Roll-and-Write assignment, but dice are an almost essential piece to any game.

 - Spinners – for when you need numbers that go beyond the standard 6 on a die.
 Fortunately, spinners come in a variety of numbers.
 I found mine for free online, printed them in color, and laminated them.
 Students use a pencil and a jumbo paperclip for the spinner piece.